 However, for the sake of fairness it is also important to point out that the purchasing power parity indicator is easy to understand and interpret.
 This measure clearly shows which currency is undervalued and by how far it has diverged from the PPP indicator.

 Now the actual amount of swap payments for a single day can be quite small.
-However, the problem here is that over long periods of time this can add up to a considerable amount.
-Consequently, by ignoring this expense the market participants might lose a considerable amount of money.
-Therefore, in order to avoid this long-term traders might consider utilizing swap-free accounts in order to avoid those types of potential charges.
+However, the problem here is that over long periods of time, this can add up to a considerable amount.
+Consequently, by ignoring this expense, the market participants might lose a considerable amount of money.
+Therefore, long-term traders might consider utilizing swap-free accounts in order to avoid those types of potential charges.